ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

 ### Reading Assignments

 - Chapter 7 of *Programming and Mathematical Thinking*
-- All previously assigned chapters in *Doing Math with Python*
+- All previously assigned chapters of *Doing Math with Python*

 ???+ note "Technical Concepts"

-    - **Ordered Pair**: grouping of two elements such that their order is important
+    - **Static Sequence**: a sequence of values that, at any one time, exists as a complete data structure
-    - **Tuple**: immutable ordered sequence that can contain elements of any type
+    - **Dynamically-Generated Sequence**: a sequence of values that is all present at once and can appear over time
-    - **Delimiter**: a symbol that separates data values
+    - **Generator Function**: a function that incrementally yields its contents through an iterator
-    - **Flat File**: file that has no structure other than being divided into lines and fields
+    - **Endless Stream**: a stream of data that potentially never ends, distinguished from a not-possible infinite stream
-    - **CSV Format**: comma-separated value files that use a comma as a delimiter to separate data
+    - **Distributed Processing**: Computations on separate computers communicate to solve a large computation

 ## Learning Opportunities